mayuripark/mayuripark/README.md

 https://www.linkedin.com/in/mayuri-parkhe-7aa1b7180/ mayuripark@gmail.com
 ### Hi there 👋
 I am Mayuri Parkhe.
 I am an EXTC engineer.
-I have my interest in Python programming and artifical intelligence.
-I have basic knowledge about MATLAB and LabVIEW NI.
+I have my interest in Python programming and artifical intelligence and Digital Commerce .
+I have basic knowledge about MATLAB, LabVIEW NI, Python, Web Development .
 I like to research on new topics.

 🔭 I’m currently working on Web Development Project.

-🌱 I’m currently learning OpenCV, NLP, ML, Web Development
+🌱 I’m currently learning OpenCV, ML and Web Development

 👯 I’m looking to collaborate on Web Development